To jump to the best upright exercise bike by price and our top picks, click here:

-Built for low-impact, easy use, stationary exercise bikes (including recumbent bikes, upright bikes, and indoor cycles) provide great cardiovascular workouts in the comfort of your own home.
+Built for low-impact, easy use, upright exercise bikes provide great cardiovascular workouts in the comfort of your own home.
 You can simply jump on and crank out an excellent session that will get your heart rate pumping while putting far less stress on your joints.
 Additionally, and depending on the model and brand of the stationary exercise bike, sitting on a seat/saddle can be much more comfortable over long workouts than other styles of cardio equipment.

-Read on as we dig in to help with all the questions you have about the best stationary bikes, indoor cycles, upright bikes, and recumbent bikes as well as share links to our specific stationary bike reviews.
+Read on as we dig in to help with all the questions you have about the best upright bikes as well as share links to our specific stationary bike reviews.

 First, what is your current fitness level?
 Do you have any physical limitations that might make one style of bike more preferred over another?
 There are a few very different styles of exercise bikes that we will discuss shortly.